Site icon Compassion International Blog

 The colorful and intricate designs in vases, wall decorations, animal representations and religious statues make them truly beautiful.

-El Salvador: A Vibrant and Unique People
+El Salvador Traditions Reveal a Vibrant & Unique People

-Thriving traditions specific to El Salvador wouldn’t exist without people who are just as unique.
-Compassion is honored to serve some of them!
-With 270 local church partners, Compassion currently ministers to over 70,000 children in El Salvador, helping to release them from poverty in Jesus’ name.
+With 270 local church partners, Compassion currently ministers to over 70,000 children in El Salvador, working to release them from poverty in Jesus’ name.